 So be very, very careful with routing paint.
 Don't do stuff like this:

-Placing routing paint under bridges will cause severe lag if there's no other way for
+Placing routing paint under bridges will cause severe lag if there's no other way for sims to get to the lot on the other side |

 I read someone on a forum saying that painting them under bridges was okay because some break and some don't.
 I don't think that's true.
 Even if it were true, my advice is to never paint under bridges, ever.
 It's just good practice, and besides, it's not really necessary.
 There is absolutely no reason to place paint underneath a bridge, especially if it's over water.